sumithemmadi/truecaller-on-termux/README.md

 ```
 make install
 ```
+- Then [login](https://github.com/sumithemmadi/truecaller-on-termux) to your Truecaller account.
 - If you get any error just close termux app and reopen it.
 - Then start truecallerjs service.
 ```
 sv up truecallerjs
 sv-enable truecallerjs
 ```

-Then login to your account

 ### To uninstall
 ```